Pope Urban II: First Crusade

 As a better means of evaluating Urban's true motives in calling for a crusade to the Holy Lands, there are four extant letters written by Pope Urban himself: one to the Flemish (dated December 1095); one to the Bolognese (dated September 1096); one to Vallombrosa (dated October 1096); and one to the counts of Catalonia (dated either 1089 or 1096–1099).
 However, whereas the three former letters were concerned with rallying popular support for the Crusades and establishing the objectives, his letters to the Catalonian lords instead beseech them to continue the fight against the Moors, assuring them that doing so would offer the same divine rewards as a conflict against the Seljuks.
 Urban II's letters, rather than the paraphrased versions of his speech at Clermont, reveal his thinking about crusading.
-Nevertheless, the versions of the speech have had a significant influence on popular conceptions and misconceptions about the Crusades, so it is worth comparing the five composed speeches to Urban's actual words.
+Nevertheless, the versions of the speech have had a significant influence on popular conceptions and misconceptions about the Crusades.
 Fulcher of Chartres has Urban saying that the Lord and Christ beseech and command the Christians to fight and reclaim their land.

 The chronicler Robert the Monk put this into the mouth of Urban II:

 This land which you inhabit, shut in on all sides by the seas and surrounded by the mountain peaks, is too narrow for your large population; nor does it abound in wealth, and it furnishes scarcely food enough for its cultivators.
 Hence, it is that you murder one another, that you wage war, and that frequently you perish by mutual wounds.
 Let, therefore, hatred depart from among you, let your quarrels end, let wars cease, and let all dissensions and controversies slumber.
-Enter upon the road to the Holy Sepulchre; wrest that land from the wicked race, and subject it to yourselves [...]
+Enter upon the road to the Holy Sepulchre; wrest that land from the wicked race, and subject it to yourselves ...
 God has conferred upon you above all nations great glory in arms.
 Accordingly, undertake this journey for the remission of your sins, with the assurance of the imperishable glory of the Kingdom of Heaven.